Negative pricing: Electricity

 In certain markets, financial incentives for the production of renewable energy can more than offset the cost of selling power at a negative price.
 In the United States, these incentives are found in the federal renewable electricity production tax credit (PTC) program and through the trading of renewable energy credits (RECs).
 Eligible generators that opt into the PTC program receive a tax credit for each kilowatt-hour (kWh) of electricity produced, over a period of 10 years for most types of generation.
 In 2020, this payment ranged from $0.013/kWh to $0.025/kWh, varying based on the type of generation.
 The avoided tax from the receipt of a production tax credit can more than offset the cost of dispatching electricity at a negative price.
 Separate from tax credits are RECs (in the United States) or green certificates (in Europe), tradeable instruments that represent the environmental benefits of renewable generation.
 These instruments can be sold and traded, allowing generators to offset negative power prices.

-In Texas, a large buildout of wind energy has driven negative pricing in ERCOT, Texas's electrical grid operator.
+In Texas, a large buildout of wind energy has driven negative pricing in ERCOT, the state's electrical grid operator.
 From January 2018 through early November 2020, pricing in ERCOT was negative in 19% of hours.
 The high frequency of negative electricity pricing in Texas is driven by the high penetration of wind relative to other states – nearly three times that of the next state as of mid-2019 – and ERCOT's isolation as a separate transmission system with limited interconnection into other parts of the United States, limiting ERCOT's ability to transmit excess power to other parts of the country.